libKriging/libKriging/README.md

 pyplot.show()
 ```

-NB: On windows, it should require [extra DLL](https://github.com/libKriging/libKriging/releases/download/v0.4.2/extra_dlls_for_python_on_windows.zip) not (yet) embedded in the python package.
+NB: On Windows, it should require [extra DLL](https://github.com/libKriging/libKriging/releases/download/v0.4.2/extra_dlls_for_python_on_windows.zip) not (yet) embedded in the python package.
 To load them into Python's search PATH, use:
 ```python
 import os